Orchextra/orchextra-android-sdk/README.md

 - Image Recognition Scanner Module: Vuforia implementation

 ## Installation
-Download [Orchextra Android Sample ](https://github.com/Orchextra/orchextra-android-sample-sdkVersionAppInfo) to understand how to use the SDK.
+You can check how SDK works with the :app module of this repository.

 ### Requirements
 Android Jelly Bean (v.
 18) or later.
 But Orchextra can be integrated in Android Gingerbread (v.
-10)
+10), Google Play Services 7.8, 8.4 , or 9.0, and Google Support Api23.

 ## Add the dependency
 We have to add the gradle dependencies.
 In our rootproject **build.gradle** file, we add the following maven dependency.
 This is required in order to advice gradle that it has to look for Orchextra sdk inside **jitpack.io** maven repository.
 Gradle file is this one: